Fiat Doblò: Electric versions

 The vehicle uses a 30 kW (60 kW peak) motor from Ansaldo Electric Drives (a S.p.A. based in Genoa), that gives 120 km/h top speed.

-On October 2, 2007, a sixty day demonstration of the All-Electric Fiat Doblo was begun.
+On October 2, 2007, a sixty-day demonstration of the All-Electric Fiat Doblo was begun.
 The Electric engine is powered by a custom 18 kWh Altairnano high performance NanoSafe(R) battery pack, travelled 300 km in an urban delivery circuit.

 The custom battery pack was fully recharged in less than ten minutes a total of three times using AeroViroments' high voltage, 125 kW rated, rapid charging system.
 The vehicle was driven an estimated total of 7500 km during the sixty day demonstration period, which translates to an annual equivalent use of 45000 km.

+Safety

+The Doblò received 3 stars for adult occupants, 3 stars for toddlers, and 1 star for pedestrians from Euro NCAP in 2004.

 Second generation (2010)

 The all new Doblò (Type 263) was launched in the beginning of 2010, and it is built in Turkey by Tofaş.
 The 2010 Doblò uses the Fiat Small platform, derived from the Grande Punto, with a new bi link independent rear suspension instead of a torsion beam, which has 2755 mm wheelbase, 790 L luggage compartment, and low CO2 emissions (129 g/km with the 1.3 Multijet 90 PS engine).
-The Doblò was also sold by Opel and Vauxhall as the Combo.
+The Doblò was also sold by Opel and Vauxhall except for Holden as the Combo.